buenos-nachos/time-sync/README.md

 // The ReadonlyDate class is fully assignable to the native date class, to
 // maximize interoperability with existing JavaScript libraries.
 Any function
-// that takes a native date as input works with onUpdate out of the box.
-The
-// ReadonlyClass also works with function displayYear(date: Date): void {
+// that takes a native date as input works with onUpdate out of the box. function displayYear(date: Date): void {
 	// When used with TimeSync's onUpdate property, both of these runtime
 	// checks will evaluate to true